staxas/grepall/README.md

 # grepall
 Four solutions for non-positional bound AND grepping

-grepa internally creates all possible combinations of AND regexes and connects them up with OR:
+grepa internally creates all possible combinations of AND-like positional regexes and connects them up with OR:

 ```
 .*word1.*word2|.*word2.*word1